shubham-01-star/ApiforgeX/README.md

 npm start -- generate --prompt "A task management app" --db postgresql

-🤝 Configure Cline (MCP)

-To enable the Agentic capabilities directly inside VS Code:

-Open Cline Settings -> MCP Servers.

-Copy the content from cline_mcp_config.json provided in this repo.

-Paste it into your Cline MCP Settings file.

-Update the Environment Variables (GITHUB_TOKEN, SLACK_WEBHOOK, etc.) with your real credentials.

-Ensure the project is built:

-npm run build

-Now you can simply ask Cline:

-"Generate a new library management project."

 🏆 Hackathon Tracks

-We are proudly building on top of the following sponsor technologies:
+We are proudly building on top of:

+Sponsor

+Integration Details

-🟣 Kestra
+### Kestra

-Kestra Orchestrates the entire CI/CD pipeline, manages Docker containers, and handles Slack notifications.
-It is the heart of our autonomous workflow.
+> [Kestra](https://kestra.io) Orchestrates the entire CI/CD pipeline, manages Docker containers, and handles Slack notifications.
+The heart of our autonomous workflow.

-🤖 Cline
+### Cline

-Cline acts as the pilot and primary interface.
-We built a custom MCP Server (src/mcp/server.ts) to allow Cline to trigger complex Kestra workflows using natural language.
+> [Cline](https://github.com/cline/cline) acts as the pilot and primary interface.
+We built a custom MCP Server (`src/mcp/server.ts`) to allow Cline to trigger complex Kestra workflows using natural language.

-🧠 Oumi
+### Oumi

-Oumi is used for Data Synthesis.
+> [Oumi](https://oumi.ai) is used for **Data Synthesis**.
 We capture the logs and prompts from our agents to build a fine-tuning dataset, preparing for future self-improvement cycles.

-🐇 CodeRabbit
+### CodeRabbit

-CodeRabbit is our autonomous QA engineer.
+> [CodeRabbit](https://coderabbit.ai) is our autonomous QA engineer.
 It reviews every Pull Request generated by the agent.
-Our "Watcher" script (watcher.ts) parses CodeRabbit's feedback to auto-trigger fixes.
+Our "Watcher" script (`watcher.ts`) parses CodeRabbit's feedback to auto-trigger fixes.

-▲ Vercel
+### Vercel

-Vercel provides instant serverless deployment.
+> [Vercel](https://vercel.com) provides instant serverless deployment.
 Every successful merge in our pipeline automatically deploys the generated API to production.

 🤝 Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request
+### 3. Configure Cline (MCP)
+To enable the Agentic capabilities in VS Code:
+1. Open Cline Settings -> **MCP Servers**.
+2. Copy the content from `cline_mcp_config.json` in this repo.
+3. Paste it into your Cline MCP Settings file.
+4. **Update the Environment Variables** (GITHUB_TOKEN, SLACK_WEBHOOK etc.) with your real credentials.
+5. Ensure the project is built: `npm run build`.

+Now you can ask Cline:
+> "Generate a new library management project."

 <div align="center">
 Built with ❤️ by Shubham Kumar for the 2025 Assemble Hackathon.
 </div>